 A tailor’s bunion doesn’t just happen overnight.
 This usually occurs over a matter of years.
 But once it pops out, there’s no shrinking it back without treatment.

-You can also take over-the-counter pain relievers, such as ibuprofen and naproxen, to help reduce pain and inflammation.
+You can also take over-the-counter non steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, to help reduce pain and inflammation.
 Corticosteroid injections, or steroid shots, are rarely necessary to treat a tailor’s bunion.

 If home remedies don’t help and your condition affects your quality of life, your health care provider may suggest surgery.